syncany/syncany-docs/source/plugins.rst

 =======
 Plugins extend the Syncany functionality is different ways.
 As of today, there are two types of plugins:

-- **Transfer plugins** (also: connection / storage plugins) give Syncany the ability to use a certain storage protocol or storage provider to store its repository files.
+- **Storage plugins** (also: connection / transfer plugins) give Syncany the ability to use a certain storage protocol or storage provider to store its repository files.
 Already implemented examples include FTP, SFTP, Samba or Amazon S3.
 - **Web interface plugins** implement a web frontend for Syncany.

 By default, only the *local* plugin is installed.

 .. contents::

+.. _plugins_manage:

 Managing Plugins
 ----------------